StavSteven/social_media_addiction/README.md

 ![Mental health scores versus the number of conflicts on social media](/images/h2_mental_health_conflicts.png)

-**_Business decision_** Looking at the violin plot we can see that there is a horrible trend between the two values that as the number of conflicts increases, the range of mental health scores those people have gets progressively lower.
+**_Business decision:_** Looking at the violin plot we can see that there is a horrible trend between the two values that as the number of conflicts increases, the range of mental health scores those people have gets progressively lower.
 The median jumps down an entire mental health score per extra argument, so it pays to use the block button or take timeout instead of getting irate over social media.
 Lower mental health scores may have consequences beyond social media so it isn't worth getting involved in online spats.

 ---